cldwalker/websh/README.md

 =====

 This shell is mostly a sinatra version of [nirvana](http://github.com/cldwalker/nirvana).
-Thus it has the same features: supports multi-line input, provides autocompletion and all other ripl goodies.
+Thus it has the same features: supports multi-line input, has autocompletion and other ripl goodies.

 Although this project mostly works, it could use some polish.
 Pull request away!